 Description: Describes the Credit Card application submission process

-- User enters application information including social security number.
+- The user enters application information including social security number.

 - System validates input for data entry errors.

-Alternative: System rejects submission, citing form entry errors for social security number.
+Alternative: System rejects the submission, citing form entry errors for social security number.

 Pre-condition: User has been routed to credit application from email campaign or website.